omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 8.md

 “I don’t understand\!”

-The sun stood behind the statue, uncaringly shining its rays everywhere.
-The smoke from the lit incense flew upwards.
+The sun stood behind the statue, making a halo out of its uncaringly shining rays.

 “Don’t you look at me like that, wipe that goddamn smile off your face\!”